PT-2026-44330 · Linux · Linux Kernel

 CVE-2026-46207

-For non-linear skbs, virtio transport build skb() goes through virtio transport copy nonlinear skb() to copy the original payload in the new skb to be delivered to the vsockmon tap device.
-This manually initializes an iov iter but does not set iov iter.count.
-Since the iov iter is zero-initialized, the copy length is zero and no payload is actually copied to the monitor interface, leaving data un-initialized.
+Description An issue exists in the vsock/virtio component where non-linear skbs (socket buffers) result in an empty payload in the tap skb.
+The virtio transport build skb() function utilizes virtio transport copy nonlinear skb() to copy the original payload to the vsockmon tap device.
+However, the iov iter is manually initialized without setting iov iter.count.
+Because the iov iter is zero-initialized, the copy length remains zero, causing no payload to be copied to the monitor interface and leaving data uninitialized.

 Related Identifiers